 The landlord was ordered to pay £2,000 for failure to appropriately fit the property with fire safety measures.
-The property which, housed nine people, was also found to be operating without a license.
+The property which, housed nine people, was also found to be operating without a licence.
 While the new policy brings powers to issue fines of up to £30,000, mitigating factors can be taken into account by officers.
 In this instance, the immediate co-operation of the landlord with the investigation and the swift completion of the works to the property to a high standard meant that the fine was reduced.

 Cllr Sharon Thompson, cabinet member for homes and neighbourhoods said, “While there are a great many landlords who provide excellent accommodation, inevitably there are some who will only respond and make necessary improvements on threat of financial penalties or legal action.
 With that in mind, I’m delighted that the recent change in policy has improved our effectiveness and ultimately enabled us to take enforcement action against landlords who are letting substandard accommodation.